BinBashBanana/webretro/readme.md

     - [x] from a real url
     - [x] from a `file://` url (via jsdelivr)
     - [ ] offline `file://` url (via serviceworkers&&indexedDB)
-- [ ] front-end page to dynamically add/remove all asset files
+- [ ] front-end page somewhere to dynamically add/remove all asset files
     - [ ] service worker dl backend
+        - [ ] assets
         - [ ] cores
         - [ ] BIOS files
+- [ ] make all of it work offline

 ### ideas

-- core dl frontend could be the first opened up page: with a button to switch to the currently installed cores (if available).
+- asset dl could also just not have a (direct) front-end at all! it could function by loading all needed assets _as they are needed_, and then, probably on the main page, have an indexedDB "file browser" to remove them.

 # original readme below here